 STEAM

-Steam is a digital distribution platform for video games developed and supported by Valve Corporation.
-Launched in 2003, it was originally intended to automatically update the company's games, but quickly turned into the largest online store for the PC-IGR.
-Steam currently offers a wide range of games, software and even films, which makes it a universal platform for gamers.
+Steam is a digital distribution platform for video games developed and maintained by Valve Corporation.
+Launched in 2003, it was originally intended to automatically update the company's games, but quickly grew into the largest online store for PC games.
+Steam currently offers a wide range of games, software, and even movies, making it a one-stop destination for gamers.

-One of the most significant Steam functions is Steam Community - a social network for gamers where users can communicate, create groups, write reviews and share game moments.
-Steam also offers the possibility of striming games, allowing users to broadcast their game sessions in real time.
-This function is becoming more and more popular, as it allows players to share their achievements and finds with friends and spectators around the world.
+One of the most significant features of Steam is the Steam Community, a social network for gamers where users can communicate, create groups, write reviews, and share gaming moments.
+Steam also offers game streaming, allowing users to broadcast their gaming sessions in real time.
+This feature is becoming increasingly popular as it allows gamers to share their achievements and discoveries with friends and viewers around the world.

 Advantages of Steam: